yiyah/ASM/learn_os/mbr/2_protectMode/readme.md

 * How to use call gate?

     * step1: add descriptor, selector and code as usual.
+(Where you want to jump)

     * step2: add descriptor, selector about GATE.

+## Ring 3

+* How to go to ring 3?

+    * step1: add descriptor, selector and code as usual.
+(Where you want to jump)

+    * step2: add stack for ring 3. (include it's selector)

+    * step3: modify the DPL if you maybe access some segment.

+    * step4: push ss, sp, cs, ip and then retf.

 ## Summary